Important Global Message

 The Consumer Product Safety Commission and the American Red Cross together are recommending electrical inspections for all public and private pools, especially older pools.
 Take precautions now to ensure your pool doesn’t pose a risk for electrocution.

-The Parks Foundation has launched the Swim for Jenny Memorial Fund, and through the support of generous donors is offering a limited number of swimming scholarships for eligible children in Miami-Dade.Back to Top Page Last Edited: Mon Jun 2, 2014 3:16:04 PM
+The Parks Foundation through the support of donors and corporate partners, provides learn-to-swim scholarships for eligible children in Miami-Dade County.Back to Top Page Last Edited: Mon Jun 15, 2015 8:18:29 AM

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.